2025 Kansas First-Time Homebuyer Programs and Loans

 Requirements

-- The desired property must be in Kansas, Colorado, Nebraska or Oklahoma
+- Property must be located in Kansas, Colorado, Nebraska or Oklahoma

-- You must reside in the purchased home for five years
+- Must reside in the purchased home for five years

-- You must take a homebuyer education course from an approved provider
+- Completion of a homebuyer education course from an approved provider

 Pros and cons